michael-aloys/awesome-weak-supervision/README.md

 If you want to contribute to this list, just create a pull-request or a new issue.
 For a paper or tool, please provide all the necessary information (authors, title, conference, link, topic tags, short description).
 If you are unsure, feel free to open an issue to discuss it.
 If you encounter any typos, just let us know.
 Thanks!

+## Overview Papers & Articles
+Texts that give a quick start into the topic.
+- [A brief introduction to weakly supervised learning](https://academic.oup.com/nsr/article/5/1/44/4093912) (National Science Review,2018) This paper provides an overview on weak supervision and its approaches.
+- [A Visual Guide to Low-Resource NLP](https://towardsdatascience.com/a-visual-guide-to-low-resource-nlp-d7b4c7b1a4bc) This article gives a quick introduction with visual examples to low-resource NLP techniques including different weak supervision methods.

 ## Surveys

 Surveys give a broad overview of a field and can allow you to quickly get insights into current trends and issues for future work.

 - [Image Classification with Deep Learning in the Presence of Noisy Labels: A Survey](https://arxiv.org/abs/1912.05170) (Arxiv, 2021) [CV] A survey on how to handle the errors in weakly supervised or other noisily labeled data for computer vision.
-- [A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios](https://arxiv.org/abs/2010.12309) (NAACL, 2021) [NLP] Section 4 covers both methods for weakly supervision in different NLP tasks as well as how to handly noisy labels.
+- [A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios](https://aclanthology.org/2021.naacl-main.201/) (NAACL, 2021) [NLP] Section 4 covers both methods for weakly supervision in different NLP tasks as well as how to handly noisy labels.
 - [A Brief Survey of Relation Extraction Based on Distant Supervision](https://link.springer.com/chapter/10.1007/978-3-030-22744-9_23) (ICCS, 2019) [NLP, RE] A survey specifically on distant supervision for relation extraction.
 - [Relation Extraction Using Distant Supervision: A Survey](https://dl.acm.org/doi/10.1145/3241741) (ACM Computing Surveys, 2018) [NLP, RE] Another survey specifically on distant supervision for relation extraction.
 - [A Survey of Noise Reduction Methods for Distant Supervision](https://dl.acm.org/doi/10.1145/2509558.2509571) (AKBC 2013) [NLP, RE] A survey that covers different ways to handle annotation errors in distantly supervised relation extraction data.